SovereignCloudStack/standards/Standards/scs-0005-v1-project-governance.md

 ### Eligible for voting

-Every person who is a member of the github organization "Sovereign Cloud Stack" is eligible for voting.
+Every person who is a member of the GitHub organization "Sovereign Cloud Stack" is eligible for voting.

 ### Mechanisms